evacaribbean/Blog/README.md

 ...

-only close down Derby db if it's running in embedded mode.
+...only close down Derby database if it's running in embedded mode.
+While the this database is an integrated part of the application it's running in (only one user using the app).
+Unlike an application running in a network.

+...

 ``` javascript